-Based on my experiences, I’ve put together a list of things I’ve learned from visiting New Zealand on a budget:
+Here are some of the things I’ve learned from visiting New Zealand on a budget:

 1. Get yo’ self some cheap flights!

-Look, this is easier said than done, but will make a hugeeee difference to your New Zealand budget.
+Look, this is easier said than done, but will make a huge difference to your New Zealand budget.

 I have a post all about budget travel where I also talk about getting cheap flights.
 My #1 suggestion for getting cheap flights?
 Sign up for a sale flight notification service!